NathanGavenski/NathanGavenski.github.io/README.md

 ## TODO

-- [X] Save theme so the user doesn't has to change theme everytime it enters
+- [X] Save theme, so the user doesn't have to change theme every time it enters
 - [ ] Create a `experience.json`
-- [ ] Create a `FontSizeService` so the user can control font size
+- [ ] Create a `FontSizeService`, so the user can control font size